berkeleyGamedev/DecalWebsite/pages/labs/lab5/lab5.md

 ![](images/image2.png)

-## Setting up Photoshop
+## Setting Up: Photoshop

 Photoshop is a great asset in creating Tilesets (and it’s free for Berkeley students!).
 First, make a blank canvas.
 You can choose any small size you’d like; in this tutorial I’m going with 400x400.
 Once that’s open, go to `Edit > Preferences > Grids, Guides & Slices`.
 Under “grid”, change Gridline to every 32 pixels.
 That way, the grids will be 32x32.

 ![](images/image9.png)

-If the grid isn’t showing up, go to `View Menu > Pixel Aspect Ratio and go to View > Showing` and turn it on.
+If the grid isn’t showing up, go to `View Menu > Pixel Aspect Ratio` into `View > Showing` and turn it on.
 Once you are all done, your Photoshop should look something like this:

 ![](images/image8.png)

-## Setting up Procreate
+## Setting Up: Procreate

-For procreate users, you can download the free pixel brush back from [Ittai Manero](https://folio.procreate.com/discussions/10/28/46618) and work on a 300x300 vancas.
+For procreate users, you can download the free pixel brush back from [Ittai Manero](https://folio.procreate.com/discussions/10/28/46618) and work on a 300x300 canvas.
 The lab requires you to design a 3x3 tileset, hence the multiple of 3.
 You can fill a 100x100 canvas with black, and then copy and paste it into your 300x300 canvas for exact pixel accuracy.

 ## Tileset Apps